 I needed an upgrade.

 After some more research I knew I needed to make the jump to WordPress, but the thought was overwhelming.
 I didn’t know the first thing about coding or web design outside of Wix’s handy dandy drag-n-drop builder.

-In desperation I reached out to the Blog Biz Facebook group I’m a part of through Melyssa Griffin’s Blog to Biz Hive program, and in the matter of an hour Jennifer messaged me and offered her services.
+In desperation I reached out to a Facebook group, and in the matter of an hour Jennifer messaged me and offered her services.
 She explained that she had just recently helped a client make the same move from Wix to WordPress and was willing to help me do the same.

 I looked over her website and a few of the others she’d designed for various clients then decided to go for it.

 She made the move from Wix to WordPress seamless and simple.
 She set me up with the right tools and plugins to help me manage the website on my own (including Beaver Builder with its drag-n-drop design tools!).

 Once all the pieces were in place, she set up a Skype session to walk me through how to use the new system.

 Jennifer did the work in a matter of days that would have taken me months to figure out.
 Because of her I’m able to start implementing some of the plans I’ve had churning in my brain that I wasn’t able to pursue with Wix.

 Not only has she been extremely helpful, but she was also affordable.
 As someone trying to get a new business off the ground, my budget was very limited.
 But when Jennifer gave me the run-down of her services and the quote, I wanted to throw confetti.
 She provides quality services that the average person can afford.